jhucsf/spring2024/assign/assign01.md

 Before submitting each milestone, you should edit `README.txt` to include information about

-* the contributions of each team member'
+* the contributions of each team member
 * any interesting implementation details or things we should know about your submission